University of Toronto

 A:

 The University of Toronto is very popular among International students for a variety of reasons.
-Its acceptance rate stands at 54% making it a moderately selective university to get into.
+Its acceptance rate stands at 76.8% which tells us that it is not a very selective university to get into.
 However, by meeting a few U of T admission requirements, Indian students can bag their offer letters.

 Please refer to the list of documents required at this university: